 I began to work through some of my own stress with improved nutrition and found great relief.
 This was a huge breakthrough for me: food directly effects our mood.
 Optimizing my diet was a life-changer for me.
 Integrating a regular meditation and mindfulness practice was icing on the (gluten free) cake!

 I began to integrate my training as a psychotherapist, focusing largely on cognitive behavioral therapy, with food and mindfulness training.
 Drawing on my experience in grade school learning meditation, and my trainings in mindfulness, adding the food element was a fun and exciting way to help others.
 It’s empowering to know that we have many different ways to heal our brains and our bodies.

-I’ve recently begun to integrate the importance of the gut-brain axis into my practice.
+I also integrate the importance of the gut-brain axis into my practice.
 Optimizing digestion through healing practices like eating whole foods, sleeping and getting adequate exercise and sleep has been another breakthrough for me in my practice.
 A perpetual student in my field, I'm now a PhD student studying Psychology, examining even more deeply the mind-body-spirit connection.

-My own health journey has guided me and changed my life in so many ways.
+My own health and wellness journey has guided me and changed my life in so many ways.
 My overall health, sleep, clarity and relationship with myself and others is so much greater.
 Inspired by my own experiences, I'm passionate about empowering others to improve their health naturally.
 I am dedicated to spreading the wellness message, and feel determined to help people find their path even more quickly and easily than I did.
 I feel so grateful when a client chooses to work with me for counseling or coaching.
 I approach each person as whole, just needed to few new ways to feel more balance and joy.
 It’s a great honor to be a part of their journey toward greater healing and health.